Beyond the Formby footprints

 Stories from the mud

-By studying the footprints, with advice from the British Museum, it has been possible to reach conclusions about the physical characteristics and behaviour of the people who made them.
+By studying the footprints, with advice from the British Museum, we can understand the physical characteristics and behaviour of the people who made them.
 For example:

-- The average male height was 1.66m and average female height 1.45m
+- The average male height was 1.66m and average female height was 1.45m

 - Most of the prints were made by children with a smaller number of women and relatively few adult males

 - Where males are present, they tend to occur in the same areas as red deer and have different stride patterns from the women and children.
 This suggests that the two groups were involved in different activities.

 - The women and children might have been on the mudflats collecting shells or looking for nesting birds

 - The adult male prints may reflect hunting or herding activities

 - Radiocarbon dates from roots and animal bones tell us that the footprints were created between 5100 and 3400 years ago, from the late Neolithic to the middle Bronze Age, in intertidal muds

 The footprints at Formby are very, very special and we have employed a huge range of archaeological expertise and techniques to bring the story they tell alive.